greenpeace/planet4-docker-compose/docs/advanced.md

 **Troubleshooting**

-If you want to revert back to the default content database you can delete the remove the database container and volume and recreate:
+If you want to revert back to the default content database you can delete the database container and volume and recreate:

 ```bash
 make revertdb